 Twitter user Radtoria wished out loud for the men's personal hygiene brand Old Spice to cater to women.
 The brand obliged.

-Just over a week ago, Twitter user Radtoria, otherwise known as Ghost Mom, took to the social media platform to announce her deep desire to purchase an Old Spice deodorant.
+Twitter user Radtoria, otherwise known as Ghost Mom, took to the social media platform in 2019 to announce her deep desire to purchase an Old Spice deodorant.
 Complaining about the lack of options women have to choose from when it comes to personal hygiene products, she stated that she simply wanted to smell like "eagle fangs."
 When her post began going viral, the men's hygiene product brand decided to send her a little care package with a unique surprise.
 In a follow-up tweet, the Twitter user thanked Old Spice for helping her get her "groove back."
 The exchange has made just under 30,000 folks laugh during these gloomy times.

 This is arguably one of the best things that’s ever happened to me on twitter. pic.twitter.com/9rpBDuamR8— ghost mom (@radtoria) May 16, 2019